Cinderella (CNBLUE song): Critical reception

 "Cinderella" was met with generally favorable reviews from music critics.
 Columnist Jeff Benjamin of Billboard magazine compared the song to Maroon 5's "Moves like Jagger".
 He noted that, while little separates the song from other K-pop boy bands on first impression, there is "poignant live guitar and drums" on the track.
 Jeon Won of MyDaily described the song as possessing "a different color" from CNBLUE's usual sound, but believed it was a "good representation" of their musical identity.
-Music critic Kim Young-dae of Idology expressed his surprise in the "simple and light organization" of the song, pointing out the characterization of Jung Yong-hwa's previous compositions, which tended to "build the emotions in the beginning and pour them out resolutely toward the end".
+Music critic Kim Young-dae expressed his surprise in the "simple and light organization" of the song, pointing out the characterization of Jung Yong-hwa's previous compositions, which tended to "build the emotions in the beginning and pour them out resolutely toward the end".

 Rating "Cinderella" three out of five stars, writer Hwang Sun-up of online magazine IZM expressed that it was "definitely a neatly arranged, well-made pop rock" track, highlighting Jung Yong-hwa's growth as a "good songwriter".
 However, he felt that the development of the song was "flat" and "bland".
 Due to the features of electronic music in the song, the presence of the remaining band members' instruments diminished, "which doesn't show the synergy as a team".
 In the album review for 2gether by the same publication, Jung Min-jae noted that the song "doesn't seem far from CNBLUE's past music at first glance", but pointed out the "denser structure and sound which reveals a definitely evolved sense of appeal".
 Writing for Malaysian newspaper Sin Chew Daily, Cao Jiefeng called the song "charming and free" despite its electronic elements, noting that the disco funk arrangement of the beat was "quite seducing".
 He also complimented the filter echo effects used in the song, making the music "twice as sexy".
 He cited similarities between Maroon 5 songs "Move like Jagger" and parts of "Sugar".